Silica Health Benefits – Bone Health, Skin, Hair, and More!

 We’ve had customers call in and tell us their nails and hair are growing faster and stronger after taking AlgaeCal Plus.

-While AlgaeCal Plus hasn’t been studied for this specifically, my guess is that most people are deficient in some of the trace minerals like silica, vanadium, and manganese.
+While AlgaeCal Plus hasn’t been studied for this specifically, our guess is that most people are deficient in some of the trace minerals like silica, vanadium, and manganese.
 And once they start getting adequate doses, they see improvements like this.

 And it’s easy to see why.
 After all, remember the silicon studies above where subjects improved bone density with as little as 16.5 mg per week?
 Well, there’s 25 mg of silicon in every daily dose (4 capsules) of AlgaeCal Plus.

 It doesn’t hurt to stack the odds in your favor when it comes to bone-building minerals!